d3x0r/SACK/README.md

 ### Where Did it Come from/Why Does it Exist?

 In the beginning, there was a DOS serial terminal program.
-It was written in C.  There were of course the basic container types missing, so basically every structure was some new implementation of something old; but it was concise and didn't have extra things it iddn't 'need' in the case of a generic class which may provide things that are unused except in specific cases.
+It was written in C.  There were of course the basic container types missing, so basically every structure was some new implementation of something old; but it was concise and didn't have extra things it didn't 'need' in the case of a generic class which may provide things that are unused except in specific cases.
 This actually had threads;  it had several instruction stacks at vairous states that it could relinquish time to.

 It evolved into a proprietary OS called NIPC (new inter process communications), which not only had threads, but could load DOS .exe files as processes into the threads (not just .COM files).
 This managed memory allocation, display access, disk acceses, and CPU time in a round-robin fashion.
 In the beginning there was no sleep, but later threads could take themselves out of schedule to not even be woken.
-On a 286-25 it got aound 1500 cycles a second.
+On a 386-25 it got aound 1500 cycles a second.
 But most of its real work was in interrupt handling, communicating with some other system.

 Then there was windows 3.1... and NT 3.51 for a short time until NT4 came out.
 So now all the custom thread control was fairly obsolete, but that allocator, that was pretty good.
 And there was lots of development of shared memory pipes/queues/etc and Sockets.
 There were sockets in NIPC too; written as a UDP/TCP/IP stack, to a network card that was directly written to; the API for that was of course event based, because I really didn't know any other sort of method to deal with network.
 There was of course Berkley sockets, and they told me I should implement that API, and it was so very convoluted...
 I have to sit and wait for data?